Rape Conception: Mind your Language While Defending My Rights

 I have never been sorry for my decision.
 However, I am pro-choice, and for me that means that women who find themselves pregnant by rape must be free to choose what will be right for their life circumstances, be that termination, adoption, or keeping the child.

 Although it was very tough to be put in the position of having to make such a choice at all, keeping my child was for me, the most empowering choice.
 Decades later, I remain convinced that had I terminated the pregnancy, or relinquished my child for adoption, I would have been more severely traumatized.
 I am talking about me here; I do not attempt to extrapolate on what is true for others.
 In turn, I would like others to not make assumptions about what is true for me, and other women who keep rape-conceived children.
 This is what this article is really about.

 No Comfortable Place

 Since the time I was pregnant by rape, I have been very aware that people have strong opinions about rape-conceived pregnancy.
-I feel the utmost disgust and disdain for the Todd Akins of the world who pontificate about “legitimate rape” shutting down the possibility of a pregnancy, together with those who insist that the pregnant rape victim must view the rape as a “Gift from God.”
+I feel the utmost disgust and disdain for the people of the world who pontificate about “legitimate rape” shutting down the possibility of a pregnancy, together with those who insist that the pregnant rape victim must view the rape as a “Gift from God”.
 These people selectively ignore situations that do not fit their political agenda.
-It’s a fact that some women (and their children) do experience very great hardship as a result of being made to continue a rape pregnancy – for example, some excerpts of women’s stories from Andrew Solomon’s excellent book, Far From the Tree may be found here.
+It’s a fact that some women (and their children) do experience very great hardship as a result of being made to continue a rape pregnancy.
 Importantly, as a mother who kept her child, I refuse to be held up by the pro-life movement as a heroine at the expense of my sisters who terminated.